Joanna-dataanalyst/Excel-report-of-Amazon-sales-analysis/README.md

 # Analysis 2 Problem statement
--what are the top 10 countries generating the highest revenue.
+-what are the top 10 countries generating the highest revenue?.

 *Solution*